 Technical issues fall into 2 categories

-Any issue that affects users ability to log in and use the system should be treated as Urgent and important and reported in the first instance to the Director of Administration.
+Any issue that affects users' ability to log in and use the system should be treated as Urgent and important and reported in the first instance to the CEO.
 The DoA will assess the situation and take such action as is necessary to resolve the issue as soon as possible.
-Progress should be made public by posting a message on the front page of the web site explaining the situation and estimated time of resolution.
+Progress should be made public by posting a message on the front page of the website explaining the situation and estimated time of resolution.

 If notified by the DoA the Technical Manager will make resolution of the problem the first priority and will draw up on such support from other members of the team or externally as deemed appropriate.

 Issues that are important but do not have an immediate effect on users will be triaged by notifying the DoA.
 She will decide on the urgency of the issue and allocate time and expertise to it determining the priority against other issues and the general business of the organisation.

 A disaster is a specific case of technical, human or physical failures that if unaddressed will halt or seriously impair the function of the business.
 The key risks are:

 Incapacity of key personnel.
 No single person is so critical that the general business could not operate.
 However, if all personnel were to be incapacitated at the same time there would be a significant problem.
 Since there are no times when all are in the same place at the same time this is not very likely but it is the most serious risk to cessation of the business.
 The only way to recover from such an extreme disaster would be to cooperate with another Awarding Organisation to maintain continuity.
 There is sufficient documentation to enable a professional to take over and manage the TLM business and we have appropriate relationships with colleagues in other awarding organisations.

 Should there be a total loss of all IT systems and data, (unlikely given the hosting backup strategies, Hosting UK process with daily backups) the policy is to contact the regulator and proceed with data recovery.